ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 ### 🌟 Karaoke insertion fudger - [eccsrt2lrc2clip.bat](../BAT-and-UTIL-files-1/eccsrt2lrc2clip.bat):

 In certain very rare situations, [MiniLyrics](https://minilyrics.en.softonic.com/) does not auto-import the generated SRT file.
 Because [MiniLyrics](https://minilyrics.en.softonic.com/) primarily uses LRC instead of SRT, it can sometimes miss an SRT.
 When this happens, the SRT must be converted to LRC, copied to the clipboard, and pasted into the [MiniLyrics](https://minilyrics.en.softonic.com/) lyric window manually.
-This script handles that by detecting the current song playing, converting it's SRT to LRC, copying it to the clipboard, and automatically opening [MiniLyrics](https://minilyrics.en.softonic.com/)'s lyric editor window.
+This script handles that by detecting the current song playing, converting it’s SRT to LRC, copying it to the clipboard, and automatically opening [MiniLyrics](https://minilyrics.en.softonic.com/)’s lyric editor window.
 All the user has to do is paste and save.

 </details>